Even a gem needs polishing every once in a while.

 Bader says the Orioles conduct surveys at every home game to gauge what upgrades fans desire in food and services.

-"We're very conservative in our changes because of how special the ballpark is and how our fans feel about it," Bader says.
+"We're very conservative in our changes because of how special the ballpark is and how our fans feels about it," says Bader.